Magnetic Field Amplification via Protostellar Disc Dynamos: Discussion

-{\bf 1.} An initial poloidal seed magnetic field threading the disc grows via the disc dynamo - the differential rotation of the disc creates a toroidal magnetic field, which is converted to poloidal magnetic field via dynamo action.
-This process repeats until at late times the poloidal field strength saturates to a value $\propto \sqrt{\alpha_d}$.
+We found an initially poloidal magnetic field threading the disc grows via the effects of an $\alpha \Omega-$dynamo.
+The differential rotation of the disc grows a toroidal magnetic field, which is converted to poloidal magnetic field via the $\alpha-$effect.
+This process repeats until at late times the poloidal field strength saturates to a value $\propto \sqrt{\alpha_d}$ when field growth is countered by diffusion and magnetic pressure prevents additional flux from advecting onto the star.
 The local growth rate of the field during early times is exponential and set by the local Keplerian velocity and the strength of the dynamo with $\sigma \propto \Omega_K \alpha_d^{1/2}$

-{\bf 2.} The dynamo excites dipole and octupole modes, allowing for the growth of these modes on the star.
+The dynamo primarily excites dipole and octupole modes, allowing for the growth of these modes on the star.
 Quadrupole modes are suppressed at late times, owing to the symmetry of the initial seed field.
-Dipole and octupole modes saturate to values of opposite polarity with magnitudes $\propto \sqrt{\alpha_d}$.
-This has interesting observational consequences since a disc dynamo could be responsible for the observed dipole and higher order multipoles observed on T Tauri stars.

-{\bf 3.} A seed field that is too small to generate observationally interesting outflows can grow on time scales $\tau \sim \Omega_K ^{-1} \alpha_d^{-1/2}$ to values which are high enough to launch observationally significant outflows.
-This suggests that disc dynamos may be important in generating the large scale, ordered magnetic fields needed for MHD launched outflows.

-{\bf 4.} A stellar dipole seed field generates a field with outflows $\sim 10$ weaker than a disc seed field because of interactions between the late time disc field and the stellar dipole.
-This may be useful in distinguishing between systems that advected their magnetic field from the ISM and those that generated them local via a dynamo mechanism.

-{\bf 5.} Increasing the Prandtl number causes the polarity of the late time dipole moment to change.
-The disc dynamo phase space is more complex than simply $\alpha_d$ as might naively be thought - it is jointly a function of three time scales: the dynamo, viscous and diffusive times.

-{\bf 6.} For larger values of the dynamo parameter $\alpha_d \gtrsim 0.1$ the disc becomes magnetically dominated on time scales $\tau \sim \Omega_K^{-1}$ - a gap forms in the inner disc where the dynamo is strongest, eventually leading to the break up of the entire disc as the growth of the field goes unchecked.
+An important finding in our work is dipole and octupole modes saturate to values of opposite polarity with magnitudes $\propto \sqrt{\alpha_d}$.
+T Tauri stars have been observed using the Doppler-Zeeman technique to have dipole and higher multipole moments (Donati \& Collier Cameron 1997; Donati et al. 1999; Jardine et al. 2002; Johnstone et al 2014).
+We may thus be able to distinguish between dynamo models operating on the star and in the disc by observing the relative signs of the stellar multipoles.
+It is important to accurately model higher order multipoles, as assuming a pure dipole structure leads to overestimating of the size of the magnetosphere and thus accretion/outflow rates.